sve2-2021ss/mom-stumvoll/README.md

 #### Architecture

+As already seen in the image in [Application](#application) consists the `Watchdog` of three main components:

+- `SystemValueApi`
+- `Watchdog`
+- `NotificationStrategy`

+Same as on the producer side is the `SystemValueApi` an abstraction of the RabbitMQ library.
+The `Watchdog` is subscribed to the `SystemValueApi` to receive new `SystemValues`.
+He checks those values against a user defined configuration.
+If certain conditions are met (e.g. CPU load is above a certain threshold) he passes the information to the defined `NotificationStrategy`.
+For this application only a `ConsoleNotificationStrategy` was implemented, which prints the information to the console.

 #### Broker Communication

-Same as for the `Agent` the communication with RabbitMQ is abstracted through a `SystemValueApi`.
-However the communication from the broker to the `Watchdog` is much simpler than from the `Agent` to the broker.
+The communication from the broker to the `Watchdog` is much simpler than from the `Agent` to the broker.
 The only steps necessary are:

 1. creating a channel
-2. declare a queue for the channel (by calling the parameterless method `queueDeclare` a exclusive, non-durable autodelete queue with a generated name is created)
+2. declare a queue for the channel (By calling the parameterless method `queueDeclare` a exclusive, non-durable autodelete queue with a generated name is created)
-3. bind the queue to all user defined routing keys.
+3. bind the queue to all user defined routing keys

 After that the consumer can start listening by calling `basicConsume` on the channel.
-This method takes the name of the queue, the auto acknowledge flag and a deliver and shutdown callback.
+This method takes the name of the queue, the auto acknowledge flag and a delivery and shutdown callback.
 The auto acknowledge flag tells the broker if he can consider messages acknowledged as soon as they are delivered.
 This was set to `false` in the `Watchdog` implementation.
 Instead all messages are acknowledged manually.
 This can be seen in the snippet below.

 At first the protobuf message is decoded using `decode` and then passed to the higher ordered function `onValue`.
 As soon as the `SystemValue` has been processed the `channel.basicAck` is called to acknowledge the message.
-If an exception is thrown the message is nacked and the requeue flag (third parameter of `basicNack`) is set to `false`.
+If an exception is thrown the message is nacked.
+Depending on which exception was thrown the message is requeued or not.
+For this the `MessageProcessingException` was implemented, which signals that the message cannot be processed and should not be requeued.
+Any other exception will lead to a requeuing of the message.

 ```Kotlin
 fun startConsume(onValue: (SystemValue) -> Unit) {